 #9 Smart Lockers

 No residential marketing strategy would be complete without featuring parcel lockers, whether they are indoor or outdoor lockers.
-Whereas an electronic locker solution might have once been considered “nice to have,” apartment parcel lockers are now a necessity for remaining competitors in the rental market.
+Whereas an electronic locker solution might have once been considered “nice to have,” residential parcel lockers are now a necessity for remaining competitors in the rental market.
 With packages bombarding the mail room due to the exponential growth in online shopping, residents now expect to have total mailbox security available to them including having their packages securely stowed and available at their convenience.
 Most importantly, installing package lockers can lift lease renewals by as much as 40%!

 Also of note, a smart parcel locker solution offers both utility and safety.
 Renters are automatically notified by email, text, or mobile app alert that a delivery has arrived.
 They are then given a barcode to scan for contact-free access to their delivery.